-- 27. Part 4 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, describes the nature and extent of abuse and neglect suffered by survivors of State and faith-based care. - 28.
+- 27. Part 4 of the Final Report describes the nature and extent of abuse and neglect suffered by survivors of State and faith-based care. - 28.
 Disabled survivors were subjected to all the types of abuse and neglect identified by the Inquiry.
 Neglect was pervasive and experienced by almost every disabled survivor the Inquiry heard from, particularly in large-scale institutional settings. - 29.
-Chapter 4 of the Inquiry's Kimberley Centre case study, Out of Sight, Out of Mind, describes the nature and extent of abuse and neglect at the Kimberley Centre in Taitoko Levin. - 30.
-Part 5 of the Inquiry's final report, Whanaketia - Through pain and trauma, from darkness to light, includes more detailed information on the nature and extent of abuse and neglect of disabled people in care: Chapter 2 explains that being placed into care caused trauma and disruption to forming attachments, and separated disabled survivors from their identify, whānau, community and society Chapter 2 describes the psychological and emotional abuse and neglect (including institutionalisation and depersonalisation), physical abuse and neglect, sexual abuse, racial abuse and cultural neglect, medical abuse and neglect, solitary confinement, financial abuse and forced labour, and educational neglect suffered by disabled people in care Chapter 3 explains how abuse and neglect of disabled people can be seen as transgressions of te ao Māori worldviews, disability principles and Pacific values Chapter 4 describes abuse and neglect in disability care settings, including largescale psychopaedic and psychiatric institutions, group homes and community care, and special schools Chapter 5 sets out the extent of abuse and neglect in disability care settings.
+Chapter 4 of the Kimberley Centre case study describes the nature and extent of abuse and neglect at the Kimberley Centre.

+30. Part 5 of the Final Report includes more detailed information on the nature and extent of abuse and neglect of disabled people in care: Chapter 2 explains that being placed into care caused trauma and disruption to forming attachments, and separated disabled survivors from their identify, whānau, community and society Chapter 2 describes the psychological and emotional abuse and neglect (including institutionalisation and depersonalisation), physical abuse and neglect sexual abuse, racial abuse and cultural neglect, medical abuse and neglect, solitary confinement, financial abuse and forced labour, and educational neglect suffered by disabled people in care Chapter 3 explains how abuse and neglect of disabled people can be seen as transgressions of te ao Māori worldviews, disability principles and Pacific values Chapter 4 describes abuse and neglect in disability care settings, including large- scale psychopaedic and psychiatric institutions, group homes and community care, and special schools Chanter 5 sets out the extent of abuse and neglect in disability care settings